 25/25.
 Officers report

 Vice-Chairman report – Signage at entrance to Portman Mews car park, the two ‘keep clear’ signs procured by the Clerk have been erected adjacent to the upper car park access road.
-No further issues have been brought to Cllr Cowlings attention regarding inconsiderate parking restricting access to The Mews.
+No further issues have been brought to Cllr Cowling’s attention regarding inconsiderate parking, restricting access to The Mews.

 Bryanston School – nothing to report.

 Environmental Team & Highways – Cllr Stone has been observing the village, have seen no issues with the area in regard to environmental issues.
-The next Village Tidy Up event will take place on the Sunday 16th of November 2025 at 10.30am to meet at the phone box.
+The next Village Tidy Up event will take place on the Sunday 16th of November 2025 at 10.30am, to meet at the phone box.
 It was also noted that the book exchange in the phone box does not seem to invite any interest anymore, so it was agreed to remove the old books.
 It was noted that a resident of the Parish, suggested that the phone box could be used as a drop off point for specific items needed by charities.
-After debate it was agreed to give permission to the resident to trial this for one month.
+After debate, it was agreed to give permission to the resident to trial this for one month.
 More information will be available in the Bryanston Newsletter.

 It was reported that there is a damaged services cover in New Road, near to the ‘Bug Hotel’, by the first house to Bryanston Holt.
 Cllr Bird will find out what services the cover belongs too and report back to the Clerk.
 Action -Cllr Bird